jessebmiller/tyson/README.md

 I'm with Niel
 -------------

-requires wu and wu.operators I have it packaged for meteor too. should be in my github.
+requires wu I have it packaged for meteor too. should be in my github.

 Tyson uses function composition and content type declaration to create universal content websites.
 Like Niel would.